-To supplement and complement our main stream activities and for better control over peripheral input, Southern Salt Company (Pvt) Ltd has been established, 250 kilometers from Colombo, in to the southern part of Sri Lanka, on a parcel of land of 8 acres for the factory situated in the Bata-atha Industrial Park, and 204 acres for the salterns, will be looked to supply table salt in consumer packs as well as in bulk to the discerning customers in the south and contiguous areas.
+To supplement and complement our main stream activities and for better control over peripheral input, Southern Salt Company (Pvt) Ltd. has been established, 250 kilometers from Colombo, in to the southern part of Sri Lanka, on a parcel of land of 8 Acres for the factory situated in the Bata-atha Industrial Park and an adjoining land of 204 Acres for the salterns, will be looked to supply table salt in consumer packs to the discerning customers in the south and contiguous areas.
+This will enable the company to save on extra cost for transport over long distances.
+This plant services bulk customers as well with high quality value added salt according to their specifications.